Dolomedes: Hunting behavior

 Rather than hunting on land or by waiting in a web, these spiders hunt on the surface of the water itself, preying on mayflies, other aquatic insects, and even small fish.
 For fishing spiders, the water surface serves the same function as a web does for other spiders.
 They extend their legs onto the surface, feeling for vibrations given off by prey.

 Dolomedes are nocturnal hunters, feeding when birds, their main predators, are sleeping.
 The method they use to fish for insects is to hold on to the shore with their back legs while the rest of their body lies on the water, with legs stretched out.
 Dolomedes species tend to be robust with thickset legs that allow them to tackle prey larger than themselves.
 They stretch out their front legs and wait, as if listening.
 Their front legs feel the vibrations carried on the water, just as other spiders feel the vibrations in a web.
-They are able to tell what is causing the vibrations that the water is carrying - to distinguish the drawn-out, erratic vibrations of a struggling insect from the one-off vibrations caused by falling leaves or the background noise of the wind or the flow of the water around rocks and other obstacles.
+They are able to tell what is causing the vibrations that the water is carrying – to distinguish the drawn-out, erratic vibrations of a struggling insect from the one-off vibrations caused by falling leaves or the background noise of the wind or the flow of the water around rocks and other obstacles.
 As well as identifying the source of the vibrations, the spiders are also able to discern the distance to and direction of the source.
 To this end they have a range of vibration-detecting organs, including very sensitive hairs (trichobothria) on their legs and feet.
-Their eyes play a secondary role - experiments on related species show that touch is the main sense these spiders use to catch their prey.
+Their eyes play a secondary role; experiments on related species show that touch is the main sense these spiders use to catch their prey.
 Their eyes are of little use for nocturnal hunting.
 These vibration detectors also serve to warn the spider of predators such as trout.

-As soon as the vibrations reveal that there is a floundering insect within range, some fishing spiders may take direct action - they run at pace across the surface of the water and grab the insect before it extracts itself from the water and flies to safety.
+As soon as the vibrations reveal that there is a floundering insect within range, some fishing spiders may take direct action – they run at pace across the surface of the water and grab the insect before it extracts itself from the water and flies to safety.
 Some fishing spiders use silk draglines to prevent themselves from speeding past the prey.

-Fishing spiders' main prey is aquatic insects, but they are opportunistic feeders and will eat anything suitable that happens within range.
-Dolomedes in North America have been observed catching and eating small goldfish.
+Fishing spiders' main prey in New Zealand is aquatic insects, but they are opportunistic feeders and will eat anything suitable that happens within range.
+There are reports in Australia of Dolomedes, including a Dolomedes facetus, eating goldfish and a report in the United States of a Dolomedes consuming an immature smallmouth bass, but more common prey may be Gambusia species, sticklebacks, Elassoma and other small fish depending on locale.